The Job of a Commercial Contractor From Start to Finish

 Building a new commercial building can be a complicated process.
 That’s why property owners work with general contractors who can handle everything from the pre-construction phase through putting on the finishing touches.
 Triangle business owners want to know what they’ll get for their money when they hire a commercial builder, and that’s understandable.
-Property owners can read on to learn about what to expect when they work with a leading construction contractor.
+The following reasons will offer property owners clarity on what to expect when they work with a leading construction contractor.

 The Pre-Construction Planning Phase

-Those who have never built a commercial building have no idea how much work goes into the project’s design and planning.
+There is so much effort that goes into a commercial project’s design and planning.
 Good general contractors can perform all the work required during the pre-construction phase in-house, working with clients to ensure that the new building will perfectly suit their needs.
 This part of the construction process involves:

 - Creating an accurate cost estimate